sheila-anne/sheila-anne/src/pages/index.md

       Without the work I have done with her the past few months I would still be stuck in a loop of fear, self doubt and crippling anxiety.
     imageSrc: /img/sheila-anne-taylor-testimonial.jpg
-  - title: Sophie G.
-    imageAlt: Client testimonial from Sophie
-    text: I connected with Sheila at the beginning of my career pivot.
-I had been consulting for the past two years and was ready to make a change, but I wasn't sure how to move forward.
-Sheila guided me through a four-week meditation on what my next move might look like, including identifying core values and exploring how I could move forward deliberately and with confidence.
-I left our work together with a clearer picture of the kind of organization I'd like to contribute to, work-wise, and a more grounded sense of self and purpose.
-    imageSrc: /img/sheila-anne-sophie-testimonial.jpg
 ---